A man wearing a skeleton t-shirt from the movie Spinal Tap“This is my exact inner structure, done in a tee shirt. Exactly medically accurate. See?”

 18F Hub and the new 18F Handbook

-About a year ago, I began writing the 18F Hub as a prototype of a very lightweight intranet tool to help organize our team information and expose the connections between people, projects, skills, interests, and locations.
+About a year ago, I began writing the 18F Hub (link removed) as a prototype of a very lightweight intranet tool to help organize our team information and expose the connections between people, projects, skills, interests, and locations.
 One of the most important functions of this tool was to improve the onboarding experience by providing the content new hires needed to feel acclimated and productive.

 The tool still has some rough edges and hasn’t fulfilled every promise yet — nothing, after all, is a silver bullet.
 However, the Hub has helped convince all of 18F that documentation, information architecture, and transparency of team information are critical to our continued success as an organization.